 Appropriate Safeguards.
 Cross Border transfers are also permitted where appropriate safeguards have been provided by the controller or processor and on condition that enforceable data subject rights and effective legal remedies for the data subject are available.
 Such appropriate safeguards are set out in Article 46 and include a legally binding and enforceable instrument between public authorities or bodies, binding corporate rules for transfers within a corporate group (as set out in Article 47 of the GDPR), standard data protection classes adopted by the Commission or a supervisory authority, an approved code of conduct or an approved certification mechanism (the latter two applicable only when they are alongside binding and enforceable commitments of the controller or processor in the third country to apply the appropriate safeguards, including as regards data subjects' rights.)

 Derogations.
 The GDPR also contains a list of derogations which, if applicable, allow the transfer of data in the absence of an adequacy decision pursuant to Article 45(3) or of appropriate safeguards pursuant to Article 46.
-This list of derogations is similar to those included in the Directive and allows transfers where:
+This list of derogations allows transfers where:

 - The data subject has explicitly consented to the proposed transfer, after having been informed of the possible risks of such transfers